Compare Cheap Tradesman Insurance Quotes

 Whether you are a start-up or an established business, there will be risks associated with your profession.
 Having the right insurance cover in place is the best way to secure your business against expensive costs and liabilities.

 Depending on your trade, the specifications of the cover may vary.
-Most tradesman insurance policies will be based around key types of policy:
+Most tradesman insurance policies will be based on key types of policy:

 Public liability cover – This protects tradesmen against claims made by members of the public.
 The insurance usually covers legal and compensation costs in the event of injury or death of a third party.
 Damage to third party property incurred as part of your business trading is also covered.